Global Education

 Teach with My Music with Rhiannon Giddens and Mazz Swift

-Teach with My Music with Rhiannon Giddens and Mazz Swift to introduce students to Black American non-binary musician Mazz Swift, their musical experiences, Black History, and American Transcontinental Railroad History.
+Teach with My Music with Rhiannon Giddens and Mazz Swift to introduce students to Black American non-binary musician Mazz Swift (they/them), their musical experiences, Black History, and American Transcontinental Railroad History.
 This episode also connects to Neurodiversity Representation, Non-Binary (/LGBTQIA+) Representation, Music Lessons and History through Music.
-In My Music with Rhiannon Giddens Season Two Episode […]
+In My Music with Rhiannon Giddens Season Two […]

 Read More